armindocachada/tensorflow-with-object-recognition/README.md

 Download the MiHome app and setup the camera per instructions.
 Plenty of Youtube videos that help you on this.
 Here is one: https://www.youtube.com/watch?v=QXDv1RsccSs
 You need to create a NAS share somewhere in your network, to which the camera can upload any videos once motion is detected.
-In my home I setup a SMB share on a Raspberry Pi.
+In my home I setup an SMB share on a Raspberry Pi.

 ## STEP 3 - RUN DOCKER CONTAINER